 To offer their economies room to breathe and plough much more funding into promoting economic growth instead of salvaging their economies with “austerity” policies that kill economic growth.
 Austerity has never produced anything but austerity.
 It is the enemy of the kind of growth these countries need to get their sovereign debt under control.

 Is there a direct relation between two things, i.e., offering an excellent life in an easy way or by just putting a few million dollars into the country of destination and locking for 3-5 years without any interest gain, and on the other hand, the same country is under huge debts from foreign investors who are looking for their money?
-Now in the main story, we will see how we can blend mobile payments with cross-border remittances (another form of mobile payments and receivables).
+In the main story, we will see how we can blend mobile payments with cross-border remittances (another form of mobile payments and receivables).

 Nobody has forgotten the name Laiki.
 Laiki was a failed bank at the heart of the financial woes of the EU’s most easterly island.
 Yet things have changed more radically behind the scenes in banking and political circles.
 For a start, Laiki’s business was transferred to the larger Bank of Cyprus, which is getting to grips with its daunting financial legacy.

-If they had had easy access to mobile payments and financial services locally available in the country in closed loop and strong presence and motivation for local industries to produce goods to be consumed internally, the scene would have been different.
-Remittance services on the Mobile Wallet interface would have given great shape and a strong background to its economy.
+If they had had easy access to mobile payments and financial services locally available in the country in a closed loop and a strong presence and motivation for local industries to produce goods to be consumed internally, the scene would have been different.
+Remittance services on the Mobile Wallet interface would have given it’s economy great shape and a strong background.

 There are many countries whose GDP is supported by cross-border remittances.
 In some countries, more than 40% of total income comes through remittances.
 Every year, migrants send hundreds of billions of dollars worth of remittances back to friends and family in their home country.
 There’s a massive industry that facilitates these payments, and it has for more than a century.